calebmsword/parsec-prototype/README.md

 ### why should I use parsec?
 Using Parsec and requestors, we have clear separation of logic and control flow for asynchronous code.
 This is something that Promises and async-await fail to do.
 Simple features like throttling the number of concurrent requests to a server or cancelling a remote request, things which are inconvenient with Promises or async-await, are trivial with Parsec.
 Finally, the library is small and has no dependencies.

+### acknowledgements
+ - Thanks to Douglas Crockford for freely sharing the parseq source code.
+ - Thanks to GitHub users jamesdiancono and bunglegrind whose discussions in the parseq discussion forums inspired some of nebula.
+ - Thanks to GitHub user driverdan for creating the node-XMLHttpRequest package, which effectively prototyped the MockXMLHttpRequest class used in the nebula prototype.
+ - Thanks to the contributors to Lodash, whose `deepClone` method inspired the `clone` method used in the nebula prototype.
+ - Thanks to aescling and redoral for comments and suggestions on parsec and nebula.